 - Stephens ordered clinic workers to physically restrain Ms. Gravely as he proceeded with the abortion.

-- The next day, Ms. Gravely was rushed to the emergency room where it was discovered that dismembered body parts of her child had been left in her womb.
+- The next day, Ms. Gravely was rushed to the emergency room where it was discovered that dismembered body parts, including the head, of her child had been left in her womb.